 I am interested in the way dryland basins respond to rainstorms in the short term and in the way they evolve morphologically in the long-term.
-Current theoretical frameworks are inadequate for understanding dryland basin response and evolution due to the infrequent but spatially variable rainstorms and the ephemeral channel flow.
-My research aims to understand the role of rainstorm characteristics on the balance between hillslope sediment supply and channel sediment evacuation in drylands.
-Hillslope sediment supply constrains river channel grain sizes and influences incision rates and river long profile development.
-I have been exploring the impact of longitudinal hillslope sediment supply (flux and grain size distribution) on fluvial response and bed material grain-size distributions.
-I use numerical modelling and field investigations to understand the role of hillslope runoff and sediment supply on channel sediment dynamics.
-Over the long term, the balance between hillslope sediment supply and channel sediment evacuation may be climatically determined and affects the evolution of the valley floor with implications for flood risk.
+I have been exploring the impact of longitudinal hillslope sediment supply (flux and grain size distribution) on fluvial response and bed material grain-size distributions and combining numerical modelling and field investigations to understand the role of hillslope runoff and sediment supply on channel sediment dynamics.
 My ultimate goal is to develop theory and numerical modelling capability to understand dryland basin evolution in response to climatic changes.

 View complete publications list in the University of Bristol publications system

 Edit this profile If you are Dr Katerina Michaelides, you can edit this page.
 Login required.